kristiansordal/SimpleSynth/README.md

 ```

 ### Dependencies
-> NOTE: Before installing any packages, to avoid breaking your GHC installation (as I did several times), make sure you don't `cabal install` any package before checkin whether or not they are already installed by `ghcup`.
+> NOTE: Before installing any packages, to avoid breaking your GHC installation (as I did several times), make sure you don't `cabal install` any package before checking whether or not they are already installed by `ghcup`.
 Check this by running `ghc-pkg list | grep <PACKAGE_NAME>`

 Run the following commands to install necessary libraries: